 Feral Cats: Feral cats don’t beg, meow, or purr.

 Stray Cats: On the other hand, stray cats might be vocal around you.
 They might meow or even answer your voice.

-Stray Cats: Strays are visible primarily in the day and occasionally at night.
+Stray Cats: Strays are visible primarily during the day and occasionally at night.